SUGS Program in Industrial and Operations Engineering

 - No dual enrollment between undergrad and grad programs is allowed.
 (Dual enrollment is registering as both an undergraduate and graduate student in the same term.)

-- 6 total graduate-level credits can be double-counted between undergraduate and master’s degrees if they are not on the IOE master’s program’s forbidden list.
+- Six total graduate-level credits can be double-counted between undergraduate and master’s degrees if they are not on the IOE master’s program’s not allowed list.
+These courses have to be from the remaining technical electives or general electives sections on the student’s audit.

-- 9 additional graduate-level credits could transfer up if the credits were not used for another degree, minor, or certification and if they are not on the IOE master’s program’s forbidden list.
+- Nine additional graduate-level credits could transfer up if the credits were not used for another degree, minor, or certification and if they are not on the IOE Master’s program’s forbidden list.
+These courses have to be from the Remaining Technical Electives or General Electives sections on the student’s audit.

 - The following classes are eligible for graduate-level credit: